-3. Assessment Categories and Weights
+Assessment Categories and Weights

 The gradebook has only two categories of student tasks: Summative and Formative.
 Summative assessments determine student mastery after an instructional phase (e.g. a Unit) is complete, comparing against specific objectives, external assessments, and/or other students to accurately reflect cumulative learning.
-Formative assessments and assignments are used throughout a unit or instructional phase to inform instructional decisions, motivate and teach students how to improve, and clearly signal academic expectations to determine how students are progressing towards a certain mastery goal.
+Formative assessments and assignments are used throughout a unit or instructional phase to inform instructional decisions, motivate, and teach students how to improve, and clearly signal academic expectations to determine how students are progressing towards a certain mastery goal.

 The impact of Summative Assessments grows with grade level bands to match their increasing value in collegiate syllabi.
 The table below provides categorical weights and examples of each type of assessment.

-Category Examples Minimum Required PK-5, Alt.
-Courses 6-8 9- 10 11- 12 Summative Summative assessments evaluate the level of mastery after an instructional phase is completed.
-DI PK-2: Mastery Tests CSI 3 rd -8 th Reading: Mastery Tests, RenStar Growth Report Non-DI: Unit Assessments; Endof- Module Assessments; Mid-Unit or Mid-Module assessments; Embedded Assessments; Papers, reports, presentations, and other Varies by course; only assessments listed should be summative 25% 35% 45% 55% compositions that conclude an instructional phase Formative Formative assessments and assignments provide ongoing feedback to teachers to improve instruction and to students to improve their learning.
-DI PK-2: Independent work, fix- ups, checkouts, and Homework CSI 3rd-8th Reading: Independent work, checkouts Non-DI: Quizzes; Classwork and Tasks; biweekly assessments; Written work (e.g. journals, OERs or essays); Socratic Seminars; Dialogue; Practice Problems and Homework; Exit Tickets, etc. 2 per week 75% 65% 55% 45%
+Required PK-5, Alt.
+Courses 9- 10 11- 12 instructional phase is completed.
+CSI 3 rd -8 th Reading: Mastery Tests, RenStar listed should be summative 35% 45% 55% Formative Formative assessments and assignments provide ongoing feedback to teachers to improve instruction and to students to improve their learning.
+CSI 3 rd -8 th Reading: Independent work, 2 per week 75% 65% 55% 45%

 Within these categories, teachers have the freedom to change the score type, assignment weight, and total points for individual assignments within the gradebook to best represent the meaningfulness of each grade.
 Principals may require a specific number of homework assignments to be included in the gradebook.
-In addition, teachers in College Prep campuses have discretion to count a course's Final Exam as 15% of the final grade.
+In addition, college preps have discretion to count a course's Final Exam as 15% of the final grade.

-All grades that impact a student's cumulative grade should validly and reliably represent student mastery and not behavioral or other factors such as attendance, homework or task completion, or participation (exempting performance-based assessments with clear criteria for mastery, such as Socratic Seminars).
+All grades that impact a student's cumulative grade should validly and reliably represent student mastery, not behavioral or other factors, and thus should not represent behavioral items such as attendance, homework or task completion, or participation (exempting, performance-based assessments with clear criteria for mastery, such as Socratic Seminars).
 To remove the impact on cumulative grades, teachers may record these items in the gradebook by selecting "Collected Only" as the assignment score or recording the assignment weight as 0.
 In Academies, there is a separate section on each report card to communicate represent behavioral development, where there will be a selection of comments that teachers can use to better inform and support families to provide meaningful feedback on non-academic growth.

-4. Failing Grades and Missing Grades
+Failing Grades and Missing Grades

-Parents, teachers, and the school share responsibility for helping students succeed, and student grades entered in the gradebook should be an accurate reflection of student mastery.
-IDEA's policy is to allow a student a reasonable opportunity to make up or redo a class assignment or examination for which the student received a failing grade so that the student can demonstrate relative mastery of grade-level work.
-In the event a student's IEP includes accommodations related to assignment or testing retakes, teachers are responsible for fully complying with the student's IEP.
+The parents, teachers, and the school share responsibility for helping students succeed, and student grades entered in the gradebook should be an accurate reflection of the level of mastery of the student.
+IDEA Cincinnati's policy is to allow a student a reasonable opportunity to make-up or redo a class assignment or examination for which the student received a failing grade so that the student can demonstrate relative mastery of grade-level work.
+In the event a student's IEP or Section 504 Plan includes accommodations related to assignment or testing retakes, teachers are responsible for fully complying with the student's IEP or Section 504 Plan.